Fiserv/Commerce-Hub/docs/3DSecure-Wallets/Apple-Pay.md

 ---

-## Steps to Accept Apple Pay Transactions
+## Start Accepting Apple Pay Transactions

 #### Apple Pay on the Web